-Research infrastructure of national importance
+rch infrastructure of national import

-- The infrastructure should have a broad, national interest it shall be of great interest to Norway as a nation to establish the infrastructure.
-The Research Council will take national priorities into account. - As a general rule, the infrastructure must only be located in one or a few places in the country The Research Council encourages research institutions with similar interests to establish an appropriate division of responsibilities and to cooperate on grant applications. - appropriate unisation or responsibilities and to cooperate original applications.

-The infrastructure must lay the foundation for internationally leading research Grants are to support activity in research groups that are already at the forefront of international research, or that have good, realistic opportunities to achieve such a position - The infrastructure must be made available to relevant research groups and industries if there are research groups outside the applicant institution that will need to use the infrastructure, these must be granted access, and a plan for such user access must be described in the application.
+- The infrastructure should have a broad, national interest It shall be of great interest to Norway as a nation to establish the infrastructure.
+The Res Council will take national priorities into account. - As a general rule, the infrastructure must only be located in one or a few places in the - research Council encourages research institutions with similar interests to establish an priate division of responsibilities and to cooperate on grant applications. - appropriate unsation or responsibilities and to cooperate on grant applications.
+The infrastructure must lay the foundation for internationally leading research Grants are to support activity in research groups that are already at the forefront of international research, or that have good, realistic opportunities to achieve such a po - The infrastructure must be made available to release the research gups and industrie if there are research groups outside the applicant institution that will need to use the infrastructure, these must be granted access, and a plan for such user access must be described in the application.